AntXinyuan/antxinyuan.github.io/academic.md

 I'm interested in computer vision, with a focus on **panoramic/oriented/3D object detection.**  [![Scholar Citatinos](https://img.shields.io/badge/Citations--blue.svg?logo=google-scholar)](https://scholar.google.com/citations?user=eXwizz8AAAAJ)

 ## 🔥 News
-- 05/2025: One cooperative paper is released on arXiv.
+- 05/2025: 🎉 One cooperative paper is released on arXiv.
-- 05/2024: One cooperative paper is released on arXiv (accepted by NeurIPS 2024).
+- 05/2024: 🎉 One cooperative paper is released on arXiv (accepted by NeurIPS 2024).
-- 03/2024: I’m becoming a Ph.D. student at [Institute of Computing Technology, Chinese Academy of Sciences](http://www.ict.ac.cn).
+- 03/2024: 🏆 I’m becoming a Ph.D. student at [Institute of Computing Technology, Chinese Academy of Sciences](http://www.ict.ac.cn).
-- 02/2024: One paper is accepted by CVPR 2024.
+- 02/2024: 🎉 One paper is accepted by CVPR 2024.
+- 10/2023: 🏆 I am awarded the National Scholarship for Master's Students.
-- 05/2023: One paper is accepted by IJCAI 2023.
+- 05/2023: 🎉 One paper is accepted by IJCAI 2023.
-- 02/2023: One cooperative paper is accepted by CVPR 2023.
+- 02/2023: 🎉 One cooperative paper is accepted by CVPR 2023.
-- 09/2021: I’m joining [Institute of Computing Technology, Chinese Academy of Sciences](http://www.ict.ac.cn) as a M.S. student.
+- 09/2021: 🏆 I’m joining [Institute of Computing Technology, Chinese Academy of Sciences](http://www.ict.ac.cn) as a M.S. student.

 ## 📝 Publications
 **Summary**: CVPR & ICCV & ECCV (**2**), ICML & NeurIPS & ICLR (**1**), AAAI & IJCAI & ACM MM (**1**), *IEEE* Transactions (**0**).

 \* indicates equal contribution, † indicates corresponding author.

+### 💡Conference Papers

 ### ACM
 ![pub|Rethinking Boundary Discontinuity Problem for Oriented Object Detection](docs/cvpr2024/thumbnail.png)